koeame/adobe-alternatives-ko/README.md

 - <img src="resources/icons/chrome.png" alt="img" width="17"/> - Steam __**__
 > __*__ does not specify which exact browsers are tested

 > __**__ Steam support does not always indicate full, stable support on operating systems such as Linux.
-Refer to [ProtonDB](https://www.protondb.com/explore) or their official websites for more information.
+Refer to [ProtonDB](https://www.protondb.com/explore) or their official websites for more information regarding compatibility.

 **Alternatives to:**